 Copyright 2013 James Marsh

-The river is still flowing near a normal level in the freestone section and a little above normal in the tailwater section.
+The river is still flowing below a normal level in the freestone section and a near a normal level in the tailwater section.
 There are good hatches taking place.
-We received two good reports from customers fishing this past week.

 Clarity: clear